MuckRock/maternal-mortality/README.md

 ### North Carolina

-The North Carolina dataset includes 52 fields, including 10 fields not found in the original file that have been created by MuckRock for codes related to multiple, or immediate, causes of death.
+The North Carolina dataset includes 52 fields, 42 of which were provided in the original file by the North Carolina Department of Health and Human Services, Division of Public Health, State Center for Health Statistics.
+The data also includes 10 fields not found in the original file that have been created by MuckRock for codes related to multiple, or immediate, causes of death.

 The 10 new codes are labeled rac1 through rac10.